frankdejonge/locked-console-command/readme.md

 The decorator uses a file lock (supplied by Symfony's LockHandler) to ensure a lock is set before and released after executing the command.

-If a lock is already set for a given task, an exception is thrown which prevents the decorated command to be executed.
+If a lock is already set for a given task, an info message is shown and the decorated command is prevented from running.

 ## Configuration